Our Summary And Answer: Do Sore Muscles Burn Fat

-DOMS is most often experienced by people who are new to exercise or who have increased their activity level significantly.
+DOMS is most often experienced by people new to exercise or who have increased their activity level significantly.
 However, even experienced athletes can get sore muscles from time to time, especially if they’re trying a new type of workout or training for a competition.

 There are two main types of muscle soreness: acute and delayed.
 Acute soreness is the immediate pain and stiffness you feel after a strenuous workout.
-This is caused by the microscopic tears that occur in your muscles when they’re overworked.
+This is caused by the microscopic tears in your muscles when they’re overworked.

 There are a few reasons that your muscles may be more susceptible to delayed soreness, including:

 When you first start working out, your muscles are not used to the stress of physical activity.
-This can lead to more damage and inflammation, and therefore, more soreness.
+This can lead to more damage and inflammation and, therefore, more soreness.

 Even if you’re an experienced athlete, increasing the intensity or duration of your workouts can lead to delayed soreness.
 This is because your muscles need time to adapt to the new level of activity.